 - You may need an hour or less depending on your internet speed for the entire upgrade procedure.

 - Furthermore, you might not see the option to upgrade right after the release of a new version.
-Upgrades roll out in bunches and it may take a few days before you get it.
-You may force an upgrade though.
+Upgrades roll out in bunches, and it may take a few days before you get it.
+You may force an upgrade, though.

 The upgrade to 22.04 is available from 20.04 and 21.10.

 For any other version, you’ll have to go for a fresh installation.

 Check your Ubuntu version to ensure that you are using 20.04 or 21.10: